smxa/SellAuth-SDK/README.md

 # SellAuth Utils

-Company-maintained TypeScript library for interacting with the SellAuth API (our digital goods marketplace provider).
-We use this package in our backend to manage our storefront operations and payment flows.
-It is published publicly to provide transparency and allow external auditing or reuse.
+Company-built TypeScript library for talking to the SellAuth API (our digital goods marketplace provider).
+We looked for a solid, ergonomic SellAuth client—couldn't find one—so we wrote it.

-Powers our production backend at https://illegal.wtf/ (no private business logic or secrets included).
-Safe to reuse for other SellAuth integrations.
+Open sourced under MIT for the greater good of the internet: this is (minus private config) the same code running on https://illegal.wtf/ to manage our storefront + payments.
+Use it, fork it, improve it.

 Provides:

+## Good Faith Stuff

+- Community first: so you don’t have to re‑build a SellAuth SDK from scratch.
+- MIT licensed: permissive—copy, modify, ship.
+- Transparent: no hidden telemetry; what you see is what runs.
+- Practical: pagination, retries, middleware all battle-tested in production.
+- Lean: focused surface area; contributions that keep it tight are welcome.

 - Lightweight HTTP client and resource wrappers (shops, products, invoices, checkout)
 - Advanced configurable client with middleware, retries, hooks, custom transport